Hi Everyone, hope you’re having a wonderful week so far.

 Go to the beach (Day Three)!

 Lisbon has a number of beaches that allow you to lounge under the warm sun.
+You could even try something more adventurous like kitesurfing with a company similar to Kite Control Portugal, for example.

 Some of the most famous beaches are Guincho, Meco, Morena beach, etc. If you can, go even southern and check out Sesimbra, another small picturesque town with beautiful beaches to choose from.